visualize-admin/visualization-tool/README.md

 ## 1. <a name='Documentation'></a>Documentation

-A public documentation is available at https://visualize.admin.ch/docs/.
+Public documentation is available at https://visualize.admin.ch/docs/.

 ## 2. <a name='DevelopmentEnvironment'></a>Development Environment